usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _The Long Procession_, by Amia Venera Landscape
 - _THE BPM_, by Sudan Archives
 - _Stardust_, by Danny Brown
 - _Study (of) Breaks_, by Flowstrong